MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-data-sources-performance-counters.md

 ## Data collection

 Log Analytics will collect all specified performance counters at their specified sample interval on all agents that have that counter installed.
-Raw data will be available for 14 days in the expanded graph view in the OMS console.

-All collected performance data is aggregated at 30 minute intervals.
-The aggregated data is available in all log search views for the duration specified by your OMS subscription.
+The data is not aggregated, and the raw data is available in all log search views for the duration specified by your OMS subscription.

 ## Performance record properties

-Performance records are created from performance data aggregated over 30 minute intervals.
-The value for the record is the average value of the counter over the previous 30 minutes.
-Records are not created for raw NRT data.
-The raw data is only available in the **Metrics** view of the OMS console.

 Performance records have a type of **Perf** and have the properties in the following table.